 - Every solver can be run with the -postProcess option, which only executes post-processing, but with additional access to data available on the database for the particular solver.

 All modes of post-processing access the same functionality implemented in OpenFOAM in the function object framework.
-Function objects can be listed by running foamList with the -functionObjects option.
+Function objects can be listed by running a solver with the -listFunctionObjects option, e.g.